30 Facts We Never Knew About Pandas

 Image Source: Wallpaper Abyss

 So y'all know that pandas love their bamboo, but did you know they also love to snooze?
-Yeah, these critters are pros at catchin' some Z's.
-They sleep for the majority of the day, only wakin' up for a few hours to eat and maybe get in some playtime.
-The reason for all this shuteye is pretty simple: their bamboo diet ain't super high in calories, so they need to conserve energy.
-So, they're pretty much livin' the dream—eating and sleeping all day.
+Yeah, these critters are pros at catching some Z's.
+They sleep for the majority of the day, only waking up for a few hours to eat and maybe get in some playtime.
+I think a lot of us can relate to the Panda!

 5. Big Eaters